iden3/snarkjs/README.md

 snarkjs zkey export soliditycalldata public.json proof.json
 ```

-We use `soliditycalldata` to simulate a verification call, and cut and paste the result directly in the verifyProof field in the deployed smart contract.
+We use `soliditycalldata` to simulate a verification call, and cut and paste the result directly in the verifyProof field in the deployed smart contract in the remix envirotment.

-This call will return true if both the proof and public data are valid.

 And voila!
 That's all there is to it :)